 What could we potentially bargain for?

 We will decide as a group what is most important to fight for.
-After our union is officially formed, we will send out of a survey to staff to determine what we want to prioritize in our contract.

-Here are some examples of issues we could negotiate for: newsroom-wide raises; vacation and sick leave; salary minimums based on years of experience; guaranteed overtime pay for working holidays; improved diversity in hiring practices; guaranteed severance pay if laid off; guaranteed minimum amount of overtime for being recalled to work; notification of health care costs in advance; improved parental leave; advance notice of layoffs; buyouts; requiring that someone may only be fired for just and sufficient cause; furloughs to avoid layoffs; improved mileage rates; reimbursement for use of personal equipment - ie. cell phones; the ability to guarantee certain rest periods between shifts; such as not having someone work until midnight and then being required to report to work at 7 a.m.; additional pay for regularly working evening shifts or on weekends; prohibiting employer from scheduling a specific amount of work days without a day off; such as prohibiting 8 consecutive workdays; limits on what type of work can be outsourced; requiring laid off employees to be offered jobs before others and requiring the company to move laid off employees into positions they’re qualified for.
+Here are some examples of issues we can negotiate for: newsroom-wide raises; vacation and sick leave; salary minimums based on years of experience; guaranteed overtime pay for working holidays; improved diversity in hiring practices; guaranteed severance pay if laid off; guaranteed minimum amount of overtime for being recalled to work; notification of health care costs in advance; improved parental leave; advance notice of layoffs; buyouts; requiring that someone may only be fired for just and sufficient cause; furloughs to avoid layoffs; improved mileage rates; reimbursement for use of personal equipment - ie. cell phones; the ability to guarantee certain rest periods between shifts; such as not having someone work until midnight and then being required to report to work at 7 a.m.; additional pay for regularly working evening shifts or on weekends; prohibiting employer from scheduling a specific amount of work days without a day off; such as prohibiting 8 consecutive workdays; limits on what type of work can be outsourced; requiring laid off employees to be offered jobs before others and requiring the company to move laid off employees into positions they’re qualified for.